 Note: The startfcconsistgrp command can take some time to process particularly if you have specified the prep parameter.
 If you use the prep parameter, you give additional processing control to the system because the system must prepare the mapping before the mapping is started.
 If the prepare process takes too long, the system completes the prepare but does not start the consistency group.
 In this case, error message CMMVC6209E displays.
 To control the processing times of the prestartfcconsistgrp and startfcconsistgrp commands independently of each other, do not use the prep parameter.
-Instead, first issue the prestartfcconsistgrp command, and then issue the startfcconsistgrp command to start the copy.
+Instead, first issue the prestartfcconsistgrp command to start the copy.

-- This command is rejected if the target of the FlashCopy mapping in the specified consistency group is the secondary volume in a Metro Mirror or Global Mirror relationship (so that the FlashCopy target is the - I remote copy secondary). - Note: If the remote copy is idling or disconnected, even if the FlashCopy and remote copy are pointing - to the same volume, the auxiliary volume is not necessarily the secondary volume.
-In this case, you can - I start a FlashCopy mapping. - The FlashCopy mapping also fails in the following cases, if the target of the FlashCopy mapping in the specified consistency group is the primary volume in a Metro Mirror or Global Mirror relationship (so that the FlashCopy target is the remote copy primary): - The remote copy is active. - The FlashCopy target (and remote copy primary target) volume is offline.
+This command is rejected if the target of the FlashCopy mapping in the specified consistency group is the secondary volume in a Metro Mirror or Global Mirror relationship (so that the FlashCopy target is the remote copy secondary).

+Note: If the remote copy is idling or disconnected, even if the FlashCopy and remote copy are pointing to the same volume, the auxiliary volume is not necessarily the secondary volume.
+In this case, you can start a FlashCopy mapping.

+The FlashCopy mapping also fails in the following cases, if the target of the FlashCopy mapping in the specified consistency group is the primary volume in a Metro Mirror or Global Mirror relationship (so that the FlashCopy target is the remote copy primary):

+- The remote copy is active. - The FlashCopy target (and remote copy primary target) volume is offline.
 If this occurs, the FlashCopy mapping stops and the target volume remains offline.

+Note: Maps that are rc\controlled are not shown in the view when this command is specified.